 Is There Free WiFi in Japan?

-Obviously, if there is free WiFi to use, it would be the best.
-But just like any country in the world, the free service is mostly only available at your accommodation, restaurants and cafes, and shopping malls.
+Obviously, having free WiFi to use would be the best.
+However, just like any country in the world, the free service is mostly only available at your accommodation, restaurants, cafes, and shopping malls.
 Once you leave these facilities, you will likely have no other free internet connection to rely on.

-But if you are comfortable without access to the internet when you are away from a hot spot, a convenient app to download is Japan WiFi Auto-Connect.
-The phone application automatically connects your devices to secure, trustworthy free WiFi networks nationwide.
+However, if you are comfortable without internet access when you are away from a hotspot, a convenient app to download is Japan WiFi Auto-Connect.
+The phone application automatically connects your devices to secure, trustworthy, free WiFi networks nationwide.

 Tip: If you want to know where to enjoy free WiFi access in Japan, refer to Japan WiFi Auto-Connect’s WiFi Spot Map.

-Important: Refrain from inputting sensitive personal information, including credit card details, while connected to free WiFi.
+Important: Please refrain from entering sensitive personal information, including credit card details, while connected to a free WiFi network.

-As much as we want access to free internet access while traveling in Japan, the free network doesn’t cover the entire country, especially in rural towns, over the mountains, and on small islands.
-Some might consider international roaming, but the fee for this service can be rather expensive, and the reception might not be good, depending on the service provider.
+Although we would like to have access to free internet while traveling in Japan, the free network doesn’t cover the entire country, especially in rural areas, over mountainous regions, and on small islands.
+Some might consider international roaming, but the fee for this service can be quite expensive, and the quality of reception may vary depending on the service provider.

 Pocket WiFi | SIM Card | eSIM Card | |